PX4/PX4-Devguide/en/setup/dev_env_windows.md

 #### Build script details

-The <a href="https://raw.githubusercontent.com/PX4/Devguide/master/build_scripts/windows_bash_nuttx.sh">windows_bash_nuttx.sh</a> build script modifies the Ubuntu build instructions to removes Ubuntu-specific and UI-dependent components, including the *Qt Creator* IDE and the simulators.
+The <a href="https://raw.githubusercontent.com/PX4/Devguide/master/build_scripts/windows_bash_nuttx.sh">windows_bash_nuttx.sh</a> build script modifies the Ubuntu build instructions to remove Ubuntu-specific and UI-dependent components, including the *Qt Creator* IDE and the simulators.

 In addition, it uses a [64 bit arm-none-eabi compiler](https://github.com/SolinGuo/arm-none-eabi-bash-on-win10-.git) since BashOnWindows doesn't run 32 bit ELF programs (and the default compiler from `https://launchpad.net/gcc-arm-embedded` is 32 bit).